 - You can buy your ski pass at the hotel

 The closest international airport to La Clusaz Ski Resort is Geneva Airport, which is roughly an hour’s drive in good weather conditions.
 Making it one of the quickest and most accessible resorts to get to in Europe.
 Instantly save on airport parking, if you are flying from any UK airport with Purpleparking before leaving.

 - Check with the airline that you are travelling with because some of them allow you to check your skis on the plane for free.

 - Geneva has two arrivals areas, there is both a Swiss side and a French side to the airport.

-- Upload the La Clusaz App, where it will keep you up to date with weather, find where you are on the piste map, recharge your ski pass and much more.
+- Upload the La Clusaz App, which will keep you up to date with the weather, find where you are on the piste map, recharge your ski pass and much more.

-- If you have a child, you can ask for a free ID Bracelet which they can wear while skiing.
-You can collect one from the Ski Pass office and all you need to do is write down details on it.
+- If you have a child, you can ask for a free ID Bracelet that they can wear while skiing.
+You can collect one from the Ski Pass office and all you need to do is write down the details on it.

 - You can get to St Jean de Sixt and Le Grand-Bornand Ski Resort via a shuttle for free with your Aravis lift pass.